All Products

 2. Download the configuration file to a serverless resource group.

-On the Image Management page in the DataWorks console, create a custom image and download the configuration file to a serverless resource group.
+On the DataWorks Image Management page, create a custom image and download the configuration file to the Serverless resource group.

 1. Create an image.

-Log on to the DataWorks console.
-In the top navigation bar, select a desired region.
-In the left-side navigation pane, click Image Management.
-On the Image Management page, click the Custom Images tab.
-Then, click Create Image.
-In the Create Image panel, configure parameters.
-The following table describes the parameters.
+Log on to the DataWorks console and switch to the destination region.
+In the navigation pane on the left, click Image Management.
+On the Image Management page, go to the Custom Images tab and click Create Image.
+In the Create Image panel, set the following parameters to create the image.

 Parameter